stitchdata/docs/_integration-schemas/mixpanel/v1/export.md

   The schema for this table is dynamic, meaning that the columns Stitch detects are dependent upon the properties provided upon upload in {{ integration.display_name }}.
 For every property available in {{ integration.display_name }} for `{{ table.name }}` records, Stitch will display a column in the integration's **Tables to Replicate** tab.

+  **Note**: This table is replicated using the **Attribution Window** value defined in the integration's settings page.
+Refer to the [Replication section](#attribution-windows-extraction) for more info.

 replication-method: "Key-based Incremental"
+attribution-window: true

 api-method:
   name: "Export raw data"